neo-project/docs/docs/en-us/basic/consensus/consensus_protocol.md

     2. Ignore if the `message.ValidatorIndex` is not the index of the current round speaker or the `PrepareRequest.ViewNumber` is not equal to the current view number.

-    3. Ignore if `message.Version` or `message.PrevHash` is different from local context.
+    3. Ignore if `message.Version` or `message.PrevHash` is different from the local context.

     4. Ignore if transactions' amount is over `MaxTransactionsPerBlock`.